Research and Design I & II

 For Doctoral Project and Dissertation Candidates

 Step 1.
-Begin working with the Dean to identify the topic you plan to address in your proposed study.
+Begin working with the Dean or Associate Dean to identify the topic you plan to address in your proposed study.
 Submit an initial one or two-page outline with enough citations to substantiate the evidence for the basis for your proposed study.
-The Dean must approve your study’s general content, breadth, and depth.
+The Dean or Associate Dean must approve your study’s general content, breadth, and depth.

 Step 2.
-Obtain a mentor who has a relevant doctoral degree and can help you successfully complete your dissertation or doctoral project.
-The mentor must submit his or her vitae for the Dean’s approval.
-If you cannot identify an appropriate mentor, the Dean will identify one.
-The importance of the mentor cannot be over-stressed.
+Obtain a mentor who has a relevant doctoral degree and can help you successfully complete your project or dissertation.
+The mentor must submit his or her vitae for the Dean’s or Associate Dean’s approval.
+If you cannot identify an appropriate mentor, the Dean or Associate Dean will identify one.
+The importance of the mentor cannot be over-emphasized.
 The mentor’s relationship with you and their knowledge of the topic and research design are vital in producing a quality study.
-The mentor is to be the primary contact with the Dean as the dissertation or project progresses.
+The mentor is to be the primary contact with the Dean or Associate Dean as the project or dissertation progresses.

 Step 3.
-Research I results in the development of a brief — typically four to five double-spaced page — annotated outline and initial bibliography for the dissertation or doctoral project.
-You complete this brief summary, get it approved and signed by the mentor, and submit it to the Dean for approval.
+Research I results in the development of typically a four to five double-spaced page annotated, integrated outline and initial bibliography for the project or dissertation You are to complete this summary, have it approved and signed by the mentor, and submit it to the Dean or Associate Dean for approval.

 Step 5.
-Upon final review of your proposal, your Dean approves the final outline and bibliography.
-This fulfills completion of the courses Research I & II (twelve credit hours).
+Upon final review of your proposal, your Dean or Associate Dean approves the final outline and bibliography.
+This fulfils completion of the courses Research I & II (twelve credit hours).

 Step 6.
-You may now proceed to write your Doctoral Project or Dissertation.
+You may now proceed to write your doctoral project or dissertation.
 During this phase, your primary interactions will be with your mentor.
-The Dean should be contacted only if major problems or questions arise.
+The Dean or Associate Dean should be contacted only if major problems or questions arise.

 Step 7.
-Email your final draft of your dissertation or doctoral project to your Dean for review and comments.
-Any changes or edits required will be made before the Dean’s final approval.
+Email your final draft of your dissertation or doctoral project to your Dean or Associate Dean for review and comments.
+Any changes or edits required will be made before the Dean’s or Associate Dean’s final approval.
 The following specific guidelines will be followed.

-Your outline and bibliography will expand as your research and literature review develop from your initial one or two-page proposal through Research I and finally, the completion of Research II and approval of your advancement to candidacy.
+Your outline and bibliography will expand as your research and literature review develops.
+From your initial one or two-page proposal to four to five pages for Research I and finally, resulting in eight to eighteen pages with the completion of Research II and approval of your advancement to candidacy.

-Your research and literature review should stimulate interaction between the growth of your bibliography and the growth and structure of the annotated outline.
+Your research and literature review should stimulate interaction between the growth of your bibliography and the growth and structure of the annotated, integrated outline.